 The Clearinghouse works to connect Australian sport community members with complementary expertise to a wide range of sport related research resources and knowledge sharing tools.

 The Clearinghouse is open to all who wish to register and join this growing online knowledge sharing community.

-Located on the grounds of the Australian Institute of Sport (AIS) in Canberra, the NSIC is open to the public and makes available a comprehensive range of research and library resources to the Australian sports community.
+The Clearinghouse for Sport includes Australia's premier sport information centre located on the grounds of the Australian Institute of Sport (AIS) in Canberra.
+The information centre is open to the public and makes available a comprehensive range of research, audio-visual, collaboration and technology resources to the Australian sports community.

 AIS Applied Research Centre

 The focus of the AIS Applied Research Centre is to increase the capacity for relevant research across the diverse disciplines that comprise the Sports Science Sports Medicine departments of the AIS.
 In addition to â€˜in-houseâ€™ research, the Centre is the vehicle for negotiation with potential collaborators and funding agencies, as well as for promotion of innovative achievements.

 A key component of the Centreâ€™s activity is the formation of collaborative arrangements that provide the AIS with increased access to expertise and other research resources.
 The Centre has enjoyed enormous success on this front, collaborating with Universities, Businesses, Sporting Organisations and other government research agencies.
 Most recently, the Centre has been involved with large scale research projects with the CSIRO and National ICT Australia (NICTA).

 The CASRO Research Group (CRG) is a sub-committee of the Committee of Australian Sport and Recreation Officials (CASRO), consisting of representatives from the Department of Health, the Australian Sports Commission, and State and Territory Departments of Sport and Recreation.